 Click on the job title below to read about the position, qualifications, and to how apply:

 There are no open positions at this time.
 Please check back again for Fall 2015 openings.

 Internships & Fellowships

-The opportunites for Spring 2015 are listed below.
+The opportunities for Summer 2015 are listed below.
 To find out more, please click on the internships/fellowships below:

-To apply, download and fill out the application, then hand it in at the Magill Library front desk or submit it via email to the address indicated on the internship description.
-Applications will be accepted until February 15, 2015 or until open positions are filled.
+To apply, download and fill out the application, then hand it in at the Magill Library front desk or submit it via email to .
+Applications will be accepted until April 17, 2015.

 Please visit the Internships page to view past interns sharing their experiences.

 Click on a library below to view it on an interactive map: